lolopinto/ent/docs/docs/actions/permissions.md

 }
 ```

+For create actions, a non-privacy checked (unsafe) Ent is passed in as the `ent` parameter.
+This helps to simplify privacy policies that depend on properties of the ent.

-Note that the 2nd parameter here is optional.
-For create actions, nothing is passed for the `ent` parameter.
-However, for edit and delete actions, the existing ent is passed a second parameter.
+For edit and delete actions, the existing ent is passed as the second parameter.